 OMG.
-Did you know that you can dye leather yourself?
-As a leather lover, you would think that little detail would be something I was already familiar with, but I had no idea that it was possible until a friend of mine mentioned it to me recently.
+Did you know that you can dye your own leather boots yourself?
+As a leather lover (and a DIY lover), you would think that little detail would be something I was already familiar with, but I had no idea that it was possible until a friend of mine mentioned it to me recently.
 The idea would have interested me anyways, but I was especially excited because I’d been complaining about not being able to find a black version of some weathered brown boots that I’ve had for a few years.
 Leather dye?
 Problem solved.

 NOTE: This dye process is for tanned leather only, but they do make a dye for suede that I haven’t tried yet, so that is definitely a possibility too…

 1.)
 Most leathers have a finish that needs to be removed before the dye is able to penetrate the surface of the leather.
 Use a cotton rag and rub the deglazer all over surface of your boot (I would do this step outdoors if possible, the fumes are really strong).